vamise/nft-marketplace/README.md

 </p>

-#### FYFY NFT marketplace is a protocol built on top of Solana that allows:
+#### FYFY´s NFT marketplace is a protocol built on top of Solana that allows:

 - **Creating/Minting** Non-Fungible Tokens;
 - **Starting** A variety of auctions for primary/secondary sales;